Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Experimental Search

 As an on-surface detector, PROSPECT is subjected to a high rate of incident cosmogenic neutrons and muons.
-Both of these particle types are capable of generating single-pulse, high-PSD proton-like signatures in PROSPECT, whether via direct scattering, or via scattering of secondary neutrons produced in nearby interactions of those primary particles.
-To reduce potential backgrounds from these sources, a series of fiducialization and time coincidence cuts were applied to selected signal candidates.
-Due to their comparatively higher cross-section, incident cosmic or secondary neutrons will preferentially produce proton recoil signatures on the outer edges of the liquid scintillator.
-Thus, all single-hit clusters reconstructed in segments in the two outer-most rows and columns were rejected, as well as those reconstructed further than 20~cm from the z-center of the detector.
+Both of these particle types are capable of generating single-pulse, high-PSD protonlike signatures in PROSPECT, whether via scattering of primary neutrons from protons in the scintillator, or via scattering of secondary neutrons produced in nearby interactions of those primary particles.
+To reduce potential backgrounds from these sources, which are expected to dominate after application of all selection cuts, a series of fiducialization and time-coincidence cuts were applied to selected signal candidates.
+Due to their comparatively higher cross section, incident cosmic or secondary neutrons will preferentially produce proton recoil signatures on the outer edges of the liquid scintillator.
+Thus, all single-hit clusters reconstructed in segments in the two outermost rows and columns were rejected, as well as those reconstructed further than 20~cm from the z center of the detector.
 The third-to-bottom row of the detector was also removed from the selection due to higher trigger rates from the detector bottom primarily caused by imperfections in lead shielding coverage.